UmizDemud/trips-frontend/README.md

 ## Updates

-- Timezones rendering correctly on SSR pages
+- Timezones rendering correctly on SSR pages __ Mar 15 | 6:30
-- CCU hours can not be negative
+- CCU hours can not be negative __ Mar 15 | 6:30